 Advancing Beyond in Sports to Honor National and DMV Sports Leaders at 4th Annual Champions & Legends Weekend

-Two-Day Celebration Includes Career Fair, Red Carpet Gala, and Recognition of Trailblazing Figures in Sports and Community ImpactBALDWIN, NY, UNITED STATES, June 10, 2025 /EINPresswire.com/ -- Advancing Beyond in Sports (ABIS) will host its 4th Annual Champions & Legends Weekend on June 27–28, 2025, at the Baltimore Marriott Waterfront, honoring ten dynamic leaders from the worlds of sports, media, education, and community development.
+Two-Day Celebration Includes Career Fair, Red Carpet Gala, and Recognition of Trailblazing Figures in Sports and Community ImpactBALTIMORE, MD, UNITED STATES, June 13, 2025 /EINPresswire.com/ -- Advancing Beyond in Sports (ABIS) will host its 4th Annual Champions & Legends Weekend on June 27–28, 2025, at the Baltimore Marriott Waterfront, honoring ten dynamic leaders from the worlds of sports, media, education, and community development.

 The weekend kicks off Friday, June 27, at 2:00 p.m. with a Career Fair for young professionals and students, offering access to industry leaders and opportunities for career development in sports and beyond.